Generating Framing in Home Designer Pro

 If you don't see particular framing members in the view, the layer(s) the framing is on may be turned off.
 Navigate to Tools> Display Options and toggle on the display of any framing layers you would like to see.

-2. Rafters, trusses, joists and wall framing can be created using the various Framing tools, accessible from the Build> Framing menu.
+2. Rafters, trusses, joists, and wall framing can be created using the various Framing tools, accessible by navigating to Build> Framing .

 For more information on manually drawing framing members, please see the Related Articles section below.